Genivia/ugrep/README.md

-                  files  as  text, which might output binary garbage to the termi- nal, which can have problematic  consequences  if  the  terminal driver  interprets  some  of  it as commands.  `hex' reports all matches in hexadecimal.  `with-hex` only reports binary  matches in  hexadecimal, leaving text matches alone.
+                  files  as  text, which might output binary garbage to the termi- nal, which can have problematic  consequences  if  the  terminal driver  interprets  some  of  it as commands.  `hex' reports all matches in hexadecimal.  `with-hex' only reports binary  matches in  hexadecimal, leaving text matches alone.
 A match is consid- ered binary if a match contains  a  zero  byte  or  invalid  UTF encoding.
 See also the -a, -I, -U, -W, and -X options.